bryanstedman/bryanstedman.com/_posts/2011-07-03-turntable-fm.md

 ### DJing

 Right now if you want to DJ in a crowded room you have to wait for a spot to open up and then it is a race to click on the link.
 This clicking contest can be annoying.
 Some rooms that I have listened in have started to organize a list of users that would like to DJ and they take turns. **It would be great if turntable.fm added a DJ queue** to automate this.
 People could get in line rather than just having a free for all.

 ![](/images/2011/playmusic1.jpg)
-You have to wait for a spot to open up before you can DJ
+<span class="caption">You have to wait for a spot to open up before you can DJ</span>

  * Similarly, I would like to have an option to -put a cap on the number of songs that a DJ can play-*.
 After their allotted number of songs they would then automatically be put back in the audience and the next DJ in the queue would replace them.
  * The audience should also be able to *-vote up or down the DJ** in addition to the song.
 Perhaps too many negative votes could result in the DJ losing their spot and enough positive votes could add to the DJs number of allotted songs or gain them additional points.